OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/numa.md

 ```

 {{< alert title="Important" color="success" >}}
 For pinned VMs the CPU (assigned hypervisor capacity) is automatically set to the vCPU number.
 No overcommitment is allowed for pinned workloads.{{< /alert >}}

 ### PCI Passthrough

 The scheduling process is slightly modified when a pinned VM includes PCI passthrough devices.
 In this case, the NUMA nodes where the PCI devices are attached are prioritized to pin the VM vCPUs and memory to speed up I/O operations.
 No additional configuration is needed.

+For optimal performance, it is recommended to deploy virtual machines using the ``q35`` chipset model with UEFI firmware.
+When NUMA pinning is enabled, OpenNebula automatically generates a NUMA-aware PCIe topology that mirrors the physical server’s layout.
+Specifically, for each virtual NUMA node, the following PCIe structure is created:

+* A dedicated PCIe expander bus
+* Four PCIe root ports attached to the expander bus
+* A virtual PCIe switch with one upstream port and eight downstream ports, all connected to the expander bus

+PCI passthrough devices are assigned to the same virtual NUMA node as their corresponding physical NUMA node, so that CPU cores and PCI devices maintain locality.

 ## Using Hugepages